DC Futures Financial Assistance Program

 Emergency Fund

-Emergency funds can be applied toward unexpected emergency expenses that would impact a DC Futures Program student’s ability to remain enrolled at the university (i.e., food, housing, child care, transportation, health, safety and security, and learning resources).
+Emergency funds can be applied toward unexpected emergency expenses that would impact a DC Futures Program scholars’ ability to remain enrolled at the university (i.e., housing, child care, transportation, health, safety and security, and learning resources).
+Emergency grants cannot be used to pay balances owed to Trinity.

-• DC Futures students must remain in good standing with the DC Futures Program to submit an emergency fund request and must be enrolled at Trinity Washington University at the time of such request.
+• DC Futures students must remain in good standing with the DC Futures Program to submit an emergency fund request and must be enrolled and attending classes at Trinity Washington University at the time of such request.

 • Applicants will be required to attest to the fact that the requests being made are true, necessary and qualify as events that would force them to leave school if they did not have the additional funds.